redhat-partner-solutions/crucible/README.md

 - HTTP Store
   - A running pod containing the `httpd` service
   - The discovery image from Assisted Installer will be placed in and served from `/opt/http_store/data`

+- TFTP Host
+  - The discovery image will be mounted to this server and do the PXE boot with TFTP

 ### Bastion